How to Grow, Care and Propagate Gasteria disticha

 Watering

-Water Gasteria disticha thoroughly during the growing season while allowing the top 2-3 inches of soil to dry out between waterings to maintain the soil moderately moist.
+Water your Gasteria disticha thoroughly in spring and summer while allowing the top 2-3 inches of soil to dry out between waterings.
+Maintain the soil moderately moist and avoid overwatering to prevent rotting and yellowing.

-Significantly decrease watering during the cold season as growth is minimal at this time to keep the soil slightly moist but do not allow the soil to dry out completely.
+Significantly decrease watering in fall and winter as growth is minimal at this time to keep the soil slightly moist.
+Do not allow the soil to dry out completely to avoid wilting and drooping.

-Ascertain that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to rotting and death of the plant.
+Ascertain that the pot has a drainage hole and the soil is well-draining to prevent waterlogging as it can lead to rotting and death of the plant.

 Light Requirements